complextissue/pyclustree/docs/source/start.md

 ## Getting started

 Please refer to the [documentation][link-docs].
-In particular, the

--   [API documentation][link-api].

 ## Installation

-You need to have Python 3.10 or newer installed on your system.
+You need to have Python 3.9 or newer installed on your system.
 If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

 There are several alternative options to install pyclustree: